Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/example-application-migration/liveanalytics_influxdb_application_migration.md

 Data automatically moves from Memory Store to Magnetic Store after the Memory Store retention period expires.

-### InfluxDB
+### InfluxDB V2

-In InfluxDB, retention policies are defined at the bucket level:
+In InfluxDB V2, retention policies are defined at the bucket level:

-1. **Single-tier storage**: InfluxDB uses a single storage tier with a unified retention policy
+1. **Single-tier storage**: InfluxDB V2 uses a single storage tier with a unified retention policy
    - Configured in seconds (typically specified in hours or days)
    - Set using `BucketRetentionRules` with an expiration type
    - Can set to infinite retention by not specifying retention rules or setting to 0